github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/troubleshooting-the-dependency-graph.md

 However, you can use the {% data variables.dependency-submission-api.name %} to add dependencies to a project's dependency graph, even if the dependencies are only resolved when a project is built.
 For more information on the {% data variables.dependency-submission-api.name %}, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api)."

-**Check**: Is the missing dependency declared in the manifest by using a variable for its name or version?
+**Check:** Is the missing dependency declared in the manifest by using a variable for its name or version?

 ## Are there limits which affect the dependency graph data?